AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

 * Function :code:`Half` does not terminate

 * :toolname:`GNATprove` proves the postcondition of :code:`Half`!

+  - Because that program point is unreachable (dead code)

 * :toolname:`GNATprove` does not generate an axiom for :code:`Half`